NHS Test and Trace Support Payment scheme

 What the scheme is

-The government set up a NHS Test and Trace Support Payment scheme to support low income workers whose earnings are affected by having to self-isolate with a £500 grant.
+The government set up a NHS Test and Trace Support Payment scheme to support low income workers whose earnings are affected by having to self-isolate or look after a child or young person who has to self-isolate with a £500 grant.

 Who can apply

-To be eligible for a Test and Trace Support Payment you must have been asked to self-isolate by either:
+To be eligible for a Test and Trace Support Payment you must either:

 You must also be: